 All right, you're probably wondering how in the world do they reverse aging?

-But I'm gonna explain it to you.
+But I'm going to explain it to you.

 Now pay attention.

-All right, so mechanistically, the SRC derived exosomes, they reduce the cellular uh senescence markers, and I'm talking about the P21 CIPI1 and the YH2AAX, obviously.
+All right, so mechanistically, the SRC-derived exosomes, they reduce the cellular senescence markers.

-Inflammation from your ILIB, your TNFA, your IL6, and your oxidative stress.
+Inflammation from your ILIB, your TNFA, your IL-6, and your oxidative stress.

 All right, you following me?

-While enhancing heterochromatin stability uh in immune function.
+While enhancing heterochromatin stability and immune function.

 Everybody got that?